AustenLamacraft/Theories-of-Quantum-Matter/docs/_lectures/MoreSecondQuantization.md

 ![]({{ site.baseurl }}/assets/Vertex.png)
 _Graphical representation of the interaction \eqref{more_vertex}._

-As we've already discussed, the expectation value of \eqref{more_vertex} in a product state of momentum eigenstates gives two terms, which different 'matchings' of the momenta.
+As we've already discussed, the expectation value of \eqref{more_vertex} in a product state of momentum eigenstates gives two terms, with different 'pairings' of creation operators with annihilation operators.
 We can represent these two terms graphically as shown below.

 <a name="HFDiag"></a>
 ![]({{ site.baseurl }}/assets/HFDiag.png)